danielsteman/web-rs/articles/blog20.md

 AWS_SECRET_ACCESS_KEY=FAKE_AWS_SECRET
 ```

 A more advanced way of harvesting secrets would be to read them from a process's memory.
 According to Aqua Security this is what TeamPCP did in their malware.
 In their post mortem, its stated that secrets were also retrieved from `/proc/{pid}/mem`, but as opposed to `/proc/{pid}/environ`, this is not a regular file that you can `cat` but a [virtual file](https://docs.kernel.org/filesystems/vfs.html).

 Virtual files don't take up space on disk, but are backed by kernel handler functions.
 Following Unix's "everything is a file" philosophy, files and virtual files share the open/read/write semantics.
-When a virtual file is opened, I call a kernel handler function that generates and returns data.
+When a virtual file is opened, a kernel handler function is called that generates and returns data.
 For example, `/proc/cpuinfo` is a virtual file that I can open.
 When we `open()` it, we do a lookup the proc file system, `procfs`, which has a set of file operations.
 When we `read()` the `/proc/cpuinfo`, we call `cpuinfo_read` which generates and returns CPU data to us.
 So it's very similar to reading a file, but the data that you get back is generated on the fly.

 We got a little side tracked, but this is good to understand to further explain how secrets can be stolen from process memory.
 The malware targeted the `Runner.Worker` process on the Github runner of a victim.
 The readable memory regions of this process can be found in `/proc/{pid}/maps`, which was accessible because a Github workflow is ran with the `runner` user and the process is also owned by the `runner` user.
 For each region, `/proc/{pid}/mem` was dumped and parsed to extract secrets.

 ```bash
 # start a random process